 Golden Globe nominees get awards-show practice at AFI lunch

-Mel Gibson arrives at the AFI Awards at the Four Seasons Hotel on Friday, Jan.
+Ryan Gosling, left, and Emma Stone arrive at the AFI Awards at the Four Seasons Hotel on Friday, Jan.
 6, 2017, in Los Angeles.
-Naomie Harris arrives at the AFI Awards at the Four Seasons Hotel on Friday, Jan.
+Ryan Gosling, left, and Emma Stone arrive at the AFI Awards at the Four Seasons Hotel on Friday, Jan.
 6, 2017, in Los Angeles.

 Comments